-If you would like to schedule a colonoscopy, please contact Los Angeles Integrative Gastroenterology & Nutrition.
-We have extensive experience in performing this simple yet effective procedure.
+If you would like to schedule a colonoscopy in Los Angeles, please contact LA Integrative Gastroenterology & Nutrition.
+We offer expert care and extensive experience performing this safe and effective outpatient procedure.

 Purpose of a Colonoscopy